zopefoundation/zodbupdate/README.rst

           """)

-Decoders are dictionaries that specifies as keys attributes on Persistent classes that must either be encode as bytes (if the value is ``binary``) or decoded to unicode using value as encoding (for instance ``utf-8`` here)::
+Decoders are dictionaries that specifies as keys attributes on Persistent classes that must either be encoded as bytes (if the value is ``binary``) or decoded to unicode using value as encoding (for instance ``utf-8`` here)::